Controlled Lagrangians and Stabilization of Euler--Poincar\'e Mechanical Systems with Broken Symmetry II: Potential Shaping: Potential Shaping and Matching Conditions

 \subsection{Matching via Potential Shaping I: Reducing to Subrepresentation}

-In our previous work~\cite{CoOh-EPwithBSym1} (see also Example~\ref{ex:htmb-matching} below), we used an ad-hoc potential shaping to slightly simplify the system, and then applied a kinetic shaping to stabilize an equilibrium of the system.
+In our previous work~\cite{CoOh-EPwithBSym1} on the heavy top on a movable base from Example~\ref{ex:htmb} (see also Example~\ref{ex:htmb-matching} below), we used an ad-hoc potential shaping to slightly simplify the system, and then applied a kinetic shaping to stabilize an equilibrium of the system.
 We generalize this idea in this subsection.

 Suppose that $\sigma\colon \mathsf{S} \to \GL(X)$ has a subrepresentation $\sigma|_{\tilde{X}}\colon \mathsf{S} \to \GL(\tilde{X})$ with some subspace $\tilde{X} \subset X$.
 Let $\tilde{\mathbf{K}}\colon \tilde{X} \times \tilde{X}^{*} \to \mathfrak{s}^{*}$ be the corresponding momentum map, and as a result, the Euler--Poincar\'e equation with the Lagrangian $\tilde{\ell}\colon \mathfrak{s} \times \tilde{X}^{*} \to \R$ becomes